-These vegan strawberry cheesecake popsicles are made with 3 simple ingredients and only take 15 minutes you make!
-You’ll love this healthy summer treat that is dairy-free and refined sugar-free!
+These Vegan Strawberry Cheesecake Popsicles are made with 3 simple ingredients and only take 15 minutes to make.
+Dairy-free and refined sugar-free, you’ll love this healthy summer treat!

 An easy popsicle recipe everyone will love

 Popsicles are a great summer treat to make that both kids and adults will love to make, and eat.
 These Vegan Strawberry Cheesecake Popsicles are made with fresh strawberries and coconut yogurt for a nutritious treat that is perfect on a hot summer day.

 This recipe is a great alternative to buying popsicles that are filled with sugars and artificial ingredients.
 Plus making popsicles at home is so much fun!
 If strawberries aren’t your style today, these Vegan Mango Lassi Popsicles and Raspberry Coconut Creamsicles are calling your name.

 You’ll need a popsicle mold to make this recipe, I use one similar to this one.

 How to make popsicles if you don’t have a popsicle mold